Listen to Audio Version of this Article

-I used to suffer from massively pent-up emotions; while I was often described as a teddy bear guy, I had massively pent-up anger and to a lesser extent, sadness.
-When I blew up, I blew up.
-I became verbally abusive and irrational – often this would only be shown to, and therefore unintentionally hurt, the people who love me the most and are the closest to me.
-This led to a deep depression that lasted for more then a year – and badly deteriorating physical health.
+I used to suffer from massively pent-up emotions; while I was often described as a quite good humoured person, I had massively pent-up anger and to a lesser extent, sadness.
+When I lost my temper, I really lost it.
+I became irrational, not nice to be around and would hurt people close to me verbally.
+This led to depression and deteriorating physical health.

 So trust me; be honest with yourself, and find out if you have anger issues.
 If you do, take steps to fix it – for yourself and those who love you.

-Besides being a major step towards happiness, there are other benefits to dropping all that emotional weight from your shoulders.
+Besides being a major step towards happiness, there are other benefits to dropping all that emotional baggage you are carrying.
 Self-esteem, confidence, and courage are other parts that develop as you deal with anger.

-The first step to dealing with it is to understand anger.
+The first step to dealing with anger is to understand your anger and why it happens.
 Anger is not “negative”.
-It is simply an energy; an emotion.
+It is simply an emotion.
 It serves as a protection system.
-When you get angry, it is a sign that something or someone is infringing on you or your rights.
+When you get angry, it is a sign that something or someone is infringing on you or your rights and you may need to defend yourself.

 It is not to be confused with blind rage; blind rage is when you start being abusive; when you start being violent towards inanimate objects, or worse, other people.
 That is not healthy.

 I heard a great analogy once; emotions are like vegetables.
-When they are fresh, they are fine, when you hold it in for a long time, that’s when they become toxic.
-They explode to the surface and manifest themselves in unhealthy ways.
+When they are fresh, they are good for you, when you hold it in for a long time, that’s when they become rotten and can poison you or at the very least make you sick.
+Unhealthy emotions like anger explode to the surface and manifest themselves in unhealthy ways.
 It could also lead to cancer, stress, and several other nasty conditions.

-There are a few universal exercises for releasing anger across all the different sorts of methodologies and therapies I’ve researched.
+There are exercises for releasing anger across all the different sorts of methodologies and therapies I’ve researched.
 I’ve captured the essence here.

 Often times you need to do this a few times.
-Pain comes in waves, and often times one such exercise won’t be enough to release all that pent-up energy.
+Angry feelings come and go and often one such exercise won’t be enough to release all that pent-up energy.

-There are many causes of anger or sadness; bad parenting, childhood bullies, and so on.
+There are many causes of anger or sadness; personal problem, things that happened in your past or just having a really bad day.
 Try to trace it back to the roots, understand it, and try to give it a voice.
 As you’ll see below, this is vital, as the vocal component is the most important.

 Note: If it is something that you cannot handle, please do not feel ashamed to seek out professional help.
 And avoid self-destruction; numbing of the pain with alcohol, drugs, or other risky behaviour.
 I went through a whole year of this and paid for this behaviour physically and emotionally for nearly a year after.
 And I’m one of the luckier ones.